emilianolel/fetch-awards/README.md

-# Data Engineering Take-Home Project: Fetch Awards
+# Data Engineering Take-Home Project: Fetch Rewards

 This project demonstrates a data engineering solution that reads data from an AWS SQS queue, hashes certain fields, and inserts the data into a PostgreSQL database.
 It uses Docker Compose to set up the required services: LocalStack for AWS SQS emulation and a PostgreSQL database.